Skip to content

 A rule of thumb for a good view-through rate (VTR) is 30%, but this can vary across channels and industries.

 If your videos are struggling to receive completions, check the average watch time to see how long users are watching for.
-This can help you evaluate what parts of the video content aren’t appealing to your audience, and may need reworking.
+This can help you evaluate what parts of the video content aren’t appealing to your audience and may need reworking.
+Here is where a free online video editor comes in handy to revamp your video content and make it attractive for your audience.

 A paradox of video advertising is that when you optimise for traffic (clicks), you’ll naturally expect a lower view rate, as more people will be clicking through to the site and not completing the video.
 While clicks are accounted for in the view rate on YouTube, it’s definitely something to keep in mind across other channels, like Facebook and LinkedIn.
 As with all advertising activity, it’s important to analyse the metrics with the full context of the campaign objectives and setup in mind.